GPT-Pedagogy/GPT-Pedagogy/readme.md

 To achieve these goals, we plan to use GPT-3 as a base model, fine-tuning it on some selected course material to provide more accurate information and help to students.
-The resulting model tentatively *Mathesis* will maintain its conversational abilities while providing a more helpful teaching experience than the untrained base model.
+The resulting model, tentatively *Mathesis*, will maintain its conversational abilities while providing a more helpful teaching experience than the untrained base model.